A 3D lattice defect and efficient computations in topological MBQC: Fault-tolerant computation

 \subsubsection{A line defect}

 Consider the dislocation defect in Fig.~\ref{fig: Hadamard defect in lattice bis}.
-The lattice is twisted so that the unit cell on the top right is translated by $\frac{1}{2}$ in every direction compared to its normal position.
-This being embedded in the 3D lattice, it is in fact a line defect.
-It is topological in the sense that the lattice of qubits is locally completely normal and that it can be detected only by winding around the defect.
-With this, the lattice of qubits is no longer bipartite and the duality defined and used above is broken.
+The lattice is twisted so that the unit cell on the top right (highlighted in yellow) is displaced compared to its normal position.
+Its left bottom corner now sits on the center of another unit cell.
+Some of its edges now also correspond to the faces of the other cell.
+Therefore, trying to bicolor all the qubits from the orange plane in the middle, all the way around the defect and back to the orange plane leads to a coloring conflict.

+With this, the lattice of qubits is no longer bipartite, and the duality defined and used above is broken.
 A connected primal $1$-chain starting on one side of the defect and winding around it once ends up displaced so that it appears as a dual $1$-chain.
-Equivalently, there is a discrepancy emerging between two connected qubits lines travelling from the initial plane on different sides of the defect: if one of them extends for $n$ unit cells and past the defect the other travels $n\pm\frac{1}{2}$.
+Equivalently, there is a discrepancy emerging between two connected qubit lines traveling from the initial plane on different sides of the defect: if one of them extends for $n$ unit cells and past the defect the other travels $n\pm\frac{1}{2}$.
 This is illustrated in Fig.~\ref{fig: Hadamard defect in lattice bis}.
-Two lines are initially of the same type on $\mathcal{I}$ (left green plane), both accounting for site holes, end up differently on the right green plane $\mathcal{O}$: The line having passed `behind' the defect still corresponds to a site, while the other one accounts for a plaquette hole.
+Two lines are initially of the same type, both made of Z-measured black edge qubits and accounting for site holes on the input Toric code $\mathcal{I}$ (left green plane), see sick black thick lines in Fig.~\ref{fig: Hadamard defect in lattice bis}.
+After passing the defect, they end up differently on the right green plane $\mathcal{O}$: The line having passed `behind' the defect still corresponds to black edges and a site hole on $\mathcal{O}$, while the other one accounts now for a plaquette hole, as it sits on Z-measured red faces.
+In this picture, we assume that all the other surrounding qubits are measured in X except the ones in $\mathcal{O}$.

+This defect can be embedded in the 3D lattice, by extending it into a line.
+It is topological in the sense that the lattice of qubits is locally completely normal.
+The cluster state can still be built using Eq.~\ref{eq: construction of the cluster state}, and its stabilizers are still defined by $K(a)= X_a \bigotimes_{b\in \partial a} Z_b$, with $\partial a$ the nearest neighbors of $a$.
+Except for the qubits sitting on the boundary of the defect for which some of their nearest neighbors have been removed, they all still have 4 nearest neighbors and the graph is well defined.
+The defect can only be detected by winding around it.
+Furthermore, the input and output Toric code are not geometrically impacted by the defect; in Fig.~\ref{fig: Hadamard defect in lattice bis}, they are made of a square lattice with black qubits on its edges.